nilsys/vbsignup/index.md

 ![img](assets/image2019-9-12_10-40-42.png)

-### Step 8: You should end up navigating to the following page
+### Step 8: You should end be navigated to the following page

 ![img](assets/image2019-9-12_9-11-45.png)

+Congraguations : Your visual builder instance is setup and ready for use.